 - Buildings.
 New buildings in Aroostook County will be less vulnerable to winter storms.
 Damages may include burst water pipes, but many newer buildings will be better insulated than older ones, thus being better able to retain heat during longer periods of time when there is a power outage.
 There will be less interior water damage due to ice dams forming on roofs because the roofs of newer buildings generally are properly vented, which allows the roofs to remain cold.
 Roof collapses due to heavy snow loads will be very rare because newer roofs are designed to withstand heavy snow loads. - Infrastructure.
 Roads will continue to be the most vulnerable category of infrastructure.
 New roads can be just as easily blocked on a temporary basis due to heavy snowfall, ice building up on the road surface, and debris such as tree limbs accumulating on the road surface during a storm event.
-However, it is unlikely that Aroostook County will experience much new road construction, with the possible exception of small road segments serving subdivisions. - Critical facilities.
+Blizzard conditions and whiteouts caused numerous road closures and multi-vehicle pile-ups and accidents, hampering First Responder efforts due to the severity of winds and snow throughout the county.
+It is unlikely that Aroostook County will experience much new road construction, with the possible exception of small road segments serving subdivisions. - Critical facilities.
 Future critical facilities in Aroostook County will be vulnerable to winter storms in the same manner that individual buildings will be vulnerable.
 However, some of them will have back-up generator systems which will allow heating systems to continue operating during a power outage.